Vision Screening, Dental Screening, and Immunization Requirements

 Iowa Vision Screening Requirements for School Entry:

 Before entering the indicated grade level, the student must provide documentation of a vision screening.

 Kindergarten and 3rd Grade Students

 According to Iowa law, all children enrolling in kindergarten and 3rd grade are required to provide evidence of a vision screening no earlier than 1 year prior to enrollment and no more than 6 months after the date of your student’s enrollment.
 Vision screening forms are available through eye care professionals, from your school nurse, or at the following link.

 Before entering the indicated grade level, the student must provide documentation of a dental screening.

 Kindergarten & 9th Grade Students

-Here is a link to the dental form. https://www.siouxcityschools.org/wp-content/uploads/2015/03/Certificate_of_Dental_Screening_9.13.12.pdf Please have this form filled out by your dental provider and turned in to your child’s school.
+Please print this form and have it filled out by your dental provider.
+Completed forms can be turned in to your child’s school.